Provost and Vice President for Academic Affairs Professor of English

 Henry David Thoreau, The Maine Woods.

 I have had the pleasure of working at St. Thomas Aquinas College since 1998.
 Before that, I taught at Virginia Military Institute, Princeton University, Rutgers University, Middlesex County College, and Raritan Valley Community College.

 Born and raised in the forgotten borough of NYC, Staten Island, I have loved reading from an early age, working through about five Hardy Boys novels a month.
 In 8th grade, my English teacher Sister Madeline, assigned us Victor Hugo's Les Miserables and lots of Antoine de Saint-Exupery, and I was hooked.
 At Tottenville High School, I had two great English teachers: Carl Larsen and Hugh Rainey; they introduced me to Dickens, Hardy, and many, many more.
-In college and graduate school, I focused on American writers, including Hawthorne, Thoreau, Melville, Faulkner, Crane, Emerson, as well as others, such as Jim Harrison, Flannery O'Connor, Jack Kerouac, Nella Larsen, Jean Toomer, Wallace Stegner, and Marilynne Robinson.
+In college and graduate school, I focused on American writers, including Hawthorne, Thoreau, Melville, Faulkner, Crane, Emerson -- and later others, such as Jim Harrison, Flannery O'Connor, Jack Kerouac, Nella Larsen, Jean Toomer, Wallace Stegner, and Marilynne Robinson.
 I am also interested in works written by men and women of other cultures and times, especially the work of Dostoevsky, Gogol, Turgenev, Rilke, Jeelani Bano, and Anita Desai.
 Nonfiction, too -- like Barry Lopez, John Jeremiah Sullivan, Bernd Heinrich.

 Other than reading, I enjoy fly-fishing, canoeing, hiking, old films; watching The Simpsons, Arrested Development, 30 Rock, Better Call Saul, and Fargo; playing and obsessing about guitars.
 I listen to many types of music, everything from Patty Griffin, Dave Matthews, the Dead, Tom Waits, and G. Love; to 20th century music by John Tavener, Henry Cowell, and Arvo Part; to Warren Zevon, Jay Farrar, Elvis Costello and (of course) Joni Mitchell, and (of course) Bob Dylan; to Miles Davis, Lee Morgan, Dexter Gordon, Kenny Dorham, and John Coltrane; to Bach, Mozart, Beethoven, Schumann, Medieval Polyphony and, lately, lots of Mahler.